hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/README.md

 Make sure your local environment has Python and the following libraries (TensorFlow, scikit-learn, pandas) installed by running the commands `pip install -r requirements.txt`

+If you want to have a precise environment with all the libraries installed, consider using anaconda `conda create -n ukge --file anaconda.txt`

 ## Run

 To run the experiments, use: